- Find a Trail

 - Get Involved

-Rolling out of the city’s west side, the Palatka-to-Lake Butler State Trail offers a slice of quiet paradise, journeying more than 25 miles to Keystone Heights through well-canopied forests, pine flatwoods, picturesque countryside and wet prairies.
+Rolling out of the city’s west side, the Palatka-to-Lake Butler State Trail offers a slice of quiet paradise, journeying about 28 miles to Keystone Heights through well-canopied forests, pine flatwoods, picturesque countryside and wet prairies.
 Travelers might see black bears, white-tailed deer, bobcats, turkeys, snakes and even one of Florida’s most famed inhabitants, alligators.

-Farther northwest, another 4 miles of trail are open in the city of Lake Butler; though it’s disconnected from the rest, design work is underway to close the 15-mile gap.
-When these two paved sections are connected, they’ll form a 47-mile trail through this former Norfolk-Southern Railroad right-of-way traversing Putnam, Clay, Bradford and Union counties.
+Slightly northwest of Hampton, another 4 miles of trail are open in the city of Lake Butler.
+When these three paved sections are connected, they’ll form a 47-mile trail through this former Norfolk-Southern Railroad right-of-way traversing Putnam, Clay, Bradford and Union counties.
 Design work is underway to close the gaps.

 On the southern end of the trail, only a 2.5-mile gap stands between it and the Palatka-to-St. Augustine State Trail.
 Together, with an additional planned 25-mile trail between Lake Butler and Lake City, these trails will form the developing 101-mile Lake City-to-St. Augustine Rail Trail.